fizwidget/fizwidget.github.io/source/_posts/2014-07-03-nothin-but-functions.markdown

 print_list(items)
 ```

-As you'd expect, this prints out 1 2 3.
+As you'd expect, it prints out 1 2 3.

 Closures
 --------